Top Foods That Improve Circulation and Vein Health

 Ginkgo Biloba

-Ginkgo Biloba, commonly known as ginkgo, is one of the oldest living tree species that is native to China.
-Although poisonous to eat, ginkgo is available as an oral tablet, extract, or tea.
+Ginkgo Biloba, commonly known as ginkgo, is one of the oldest living tree species native to China.
+Although poisonous, ginkgo is available as an oral tablet, extract, or tea.

 The ginkgo seeds have been a part of Chinese medicine for ages.
 It is said to increase blood flow.
 Scientific evidence has proven this belief to be true.